What every Agile team can learn from Europe’s fastest learners

 Failure became normal and useful.

-The real win...
+The real win?
 A product rhythm that adapts faster than competitors can copy.

-What we can copy
+What you can copy

-3. Booking.com — Making it cheap to be wrong
+Booking.com: Making it cheap to be wrong

 Why they changed